kornpow/bitcoin-ops/README.md

 ## Features

-- 🔑 **Automatic Key Management**: Generates and securely stores a Bitcoin private key on first run
+- 🔑 **Automatic Key Management**: Generates and (in)-securely stores a Bitcoin private key on first run
 - 💰 **Automatic UTXO Discovery**: Fetches available UTXOs from your wallet using mempool.space API
 - 📜 **Transaction History**: View all historical OP_RETURN transactions from your wallet
 - 📝 **Custom OP_RETURN Data**: Embed any text data into the Bitcoin blockchain